microsoft/azuredevopslabs/labs/vstsextend/tomcat/readme.md

 1. If your database was setup correctly and the connection parameters are valid, you should be able to login to the portal

-    >**Note:** If you encounter an error - "The specified CGI application encountered an error and the server terminated the process", check whether you have entered the app settings variables and values (for the database connection) correctly.
+    {% include note.html content="If you encounter an error with ***The specified CGI application encountered an error and the server terminated the process*** message, check whether you have entered the app settings variables and values (for the database connection) correctly" %}

     ![MyShuttle page after login](images/myshuttle-afterlogin.png)